Cheap Home Insurance

 So benchmark your cheapest comparison quotes against prices offered by the following insurers that you won't find unless you go direct:

-While comparison sites offer a large chunk of the market's deals, others are only available directly from insurers or brokers.
-If any of the providers below are among your cheapest on comparison sites, use the links below to buy instead and get the voucher thrown in too.
+While comparison sites offer a large chunk of the market's deals, we often get insurers offering special voucher deals to MSE users.
+So, if any of the providers below are among your cheapest on comparison sites, use the links below to buy instead and get the voucher thrown in too.
 Here are the current top deals...

-Buy a new policy buildings & contents by 11.59pm on Sat 31 Aug via this MSE Blagged Intelligent Insurance* link and you'll get a £60 Amazon gift card emailed to you within 60 days of your policy starting.
+Buy a new buildings & contents policy by 11.59pm on Wed 30 Sep via this MSE Blagged Intelligent Insurance* link and you'll get a £55 Amazon gift card emailed to you within 60 days of your policy starting.
 You can't have had an Intelligent Insurance policy in the last 12 months.

 Note: It may not be cheapest if you've standard needs – it specialises in cover for unusual properties and situations, eg, people in flood-prone areas, unoccupied or listed buildings, or who've a chequered financial past.